2023 Best Value Fine & Studio Arts Associate Degree Schools

 Top 10 Best Fine & Studio Arts Associate Degree Schools

-The average tuition and fees for an out-of-state undergraduate student at LaGuardia are $8,098 a year.
+LaGuardia undergraduate students pay an average of $8,098 in tuition and fees each year.
 While working on their Associate Degree, Fine Arts majors at LaGuardia accumulate an average of around $8,218 in student debt.

 You’ll join some of the best and brightest minds around you if you attend Metropolitan Community College.
 The school came in at #2 on this year’s Best Value Fine & Studio Arts Associate Degree Schools list.
-Located in the large city of Omaha, MCC is a public college with a large student population.
+Located in the city of Omaha, MCC is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at MCC are $4,680 a year.